Living in More Than One World: Peter Drucker on Work/Life

 Finally, take a deep breath and don’t expect everything to happen at once.
 Start where you are and move towards your total life, one step at a time.

 Are you trying to find the balance between your work and personal lives?
-Learn how to improve both with this free AMA webcast.
+Learn how to improve both with this AMA Seminar.